 ON THIS PAGE: You will read about your medical care after cancer treatment is completed and why this follow-up care is important.
 Use the menu to see other pages.

 Care for people diagnosed with cancer does not end when active treatment has finished.
 Your health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care.

 Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.

 Cancer rehabilitation may be recommended, and this could mean any of a wide range of services, such as physical therapy, career counseling, pain management, nutritional planning, and/or emotional counseling.
 The goal of rehabilitation is to help people regain control over many aspects of their lives and remain as independent and productive as possible.
 Learn more about cancer rehabilitation.

 Learn more about the importance of follow-up care.

 Watching for recurrence or second cancer

 One goal of follow-up care is to check for a recurrence, which means that the cancer has come back.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.
 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
 Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors including the type and stage of cancer originally diagnosed and the types of treatment given.

 People who develop NSCLC are also at higher risk for developing a second lung cancer.
-Your doctor will recommend scans to monitor for a recurrence, so any new cancer can be found as early as possible.
+Your doctor will recommend having future scans to watch for a recurrence so any new cancer can be found as early as possible.